ng0cling/review_sentiment_app/README.md

    - Code the ReviewSentiment.ipynb cleaning data part
    - Learn about the TF-IDF
    - Write report
+   - Make slide
+   - Make the video for how to use the web

 5. **Hoàng Linh Phương 14.66% :**
    - Code the design for homepage